Serum sodium; Sodium - serum

 Al-Awqati Q. Disorders of sodium and water.
 In: Goldman L, Schafer AI, eds.
 Goldman-Cecil Medicine.
 26th ed.
 Philadelphia, PA: Elsevier; 2020:chap 108.

-Oh MS, Briefel G. Evaluation of renal function, water, electrolytes, and acid-base balance.
+Oh MS, Briefel G, Pincus MR. Evaluation of renal function, water, electrolytes, and acid-base balance.
 In: McPherson RA, Pincus MR, eds.
 Henry's Clinical Diagnosis and Management by Laboratory Methods.
-23rd ed.
-Philadelphia, PA: Elsevier; 2017:chap 14.BACK TO TOP
+24th ed.
+Philadelphia, PA: Elsevier; 2022:chap 15BACK TO TOP

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2022 A.D.A.M., a business unit of Ebix, Inc. Any duplication or distribution of the information contained herein is strictly prohibited.